 Luke Bohmer received his MA in History from UCF in 2019.
 Luke has worked as a Digital Archive Assistant with PRINT since 2019, focusing on translating materials into German, metadata entry, and the transcription of letters from German-language repositories.

-Kayla Campana is a first-year Texts and Technology Ph.D. student at the University of Central Florida.
+Kayla Campana is a second-year Texts and Technology Ph.D. student at the University of Central Florida.
 She holds a BA and MA in History, and a Gender Studies graduate certificate.
 She currently serves as a Digital Archive Assistant for PRINT.

 Carina Seagrave Fuller is a third-year PhD student at the University of Central Florida in the Texts and Technology program.
 Her research investigates the impact of true crime media consumption on vigilance in women.
 Additionally, Carina is a digital editorial assistant for Early American Studies Miscellany, an online component to Early American: An Interdisciplinary Journal and serves as Digital Archive Assistant for PRINT.